Jim Liddane

 First Issue Of "Songwriter Magazine" October 1967

-Since 1967, "Songwriter Magazine" has published hundreds of interviews with numerous multi-million selling songwriters and composers, many of whom had never been previously approached for an interview, including Andrew Lloyd Webber, Marty Wilde, George Michael, P J Proby, Larry Weiss, Gordon Lightfoot, Leonard Cohen, Norman Petty, Kate Bush, Lionel Bart, Bill Martin, Barry Mason, Barry Mann, Cynthia Weill, Carole Bayer Sager, Billy Joel, Don McLean, Dallas Frazier, George Harrison, Hal David, Johnny Marks, Julie Gold, Gene Pitney, Kris Kristofferson, Mike Read, Mike Batt, Neil Diamond, Tom T Hall, Roger Hodgson, Mitch Murray, Graham Lyle, Simon May, Herbert Kretzmer, Jona Lewie, John D Loudermilk, Chris Rea, Mike Chapman, Eric Woolfson, Guy Clark, Ron Miller, Nik Kershaw and Peter Sarstedt.
+From 1967 onwards, Songwriter Magazine published hundreds of interviews with numerous multi-million selling songwriters and composers, many of whom had never been previously approached for an interview, including Andrew Lloyd Webber, Marty Wilde, George Michael, P J Proby, Larry Weiss, Gordon Lightfoot, Leonard Cohen, Norman Petty, Kate Bush, Lionel Bart, Bill Martin, Barry Mason, Barry Mann, Cynthia Weill, Carole Bayer Sager, Billy Joel, Don McLean, Dallas Frazier, George Harrison, Hal David, Johnny Marks, Julie Gold, Gene Pitney, Kris Kristofferson, Mike Read, Mike Batt, Neil Diamond, Tom T Hall, Roger Hodgson, Mitch Murray, Graham Lyle, Simon May, Herbert Kretzmer, Jona Lewie, John D Loudermilk, Chris Rea, Mike Chapman, Eric Woolfson, Guy Clark, Ron Miller, Nik Kershaw and Peter Sarstedt.

-Jim Liddane and Anna Sinden Jim Liddane and Peter Sarstedt
+Jim Liddane and Anna Sinden

-(Left) Jim Liddane and Anna Sinden waiting to interview The Searchers at a Back To The Sixties Revival concert in the 1990's
+Searchers at a Back To The Sixties Revival concert in the 1990's

-Other million-selling songwriters interviewed include Les Reed, Tony Hatch, Dickey Lee, Don Wayne, Don Black, Dan Hill, Steve Harley, Bill Anderson, Larry Henley, Roger Cook, Mel Tillis.
+Other million-selling songwriters interviewed over the years since 1967, include Les Reed, Tony Hatch, Dickey Lee, Don Wayne, Don Black, Dan Hill, Steve Harley, Bill Anderson, Larry Henley, Roger Cook, Mel Tillis.
 Buck Ram, Nik Kershaw, Sonny Curtis, Allan Rich, Beth Nielsen Chapman, Stephen Schwartz, Gary Osborne, Marijohn Wilkin, Guy Chambers, Bobby Braddock, Guy Clark, Chas Hodges, Merle Kilgore, Roger Murrah, Norro Wilson, Janis Ian, Red Lane, Hank Cochran, Gerard Kenny, Sandy Linzer, Susan Gold, Shawn Camp, Ralph Murphy, Andrew Gold, Wayland Holyfield, Bruce Welch, Richard Addrisi, Charlie Strouse, Keith Stegall, Julie Gold, Rufus Yhomas, Chip Taylor, Tommy Boyce, Dan Hill, Allen Reynolds, Dennis Locorriere, Larry Uttal, Tony Macaulay, Chris DeBurgh, Mick Hanley, Irving Caesar, Boudleaux Bryant, Paul Williams, Kris Kristofferson, Jimmy Davis, and many many more.

 Jim Liddane

-In addition to the hundreds of songwriters profiled, "Songwriter Magazine" also interviewed many major industry figures such as the impressario Cameron Mackintosh, George Martin of EMI Records, Terry Noon of Noon Music, Fred Foster of Monument Records, John Spalding of Bocu Music, Hal Shaper of Sparta Florida Music, Peter Cornish of ATV Music, Mike Roberts of ATV Music, Jack Clement of Sun Records, Stephen James of Dick James Music, Tony Peters of Acuff Rose Music, Ralph Peer of Peer Music, Eddie Levy of Heath-Levy Music, Roy Tempest of Peer-Southern Music, Tom Vickers of Capitol Records, Mike Fletcher of Shapiro Bernstein Music, Don Kirshner of Aldon Music, Ellis Rich of Supreme Music, Stuart Ongley of Peer Music, Billy Sherrill of Columbia Records, Rick Cardinali of Campbell Connelly Music, David Knight of Southern Music, Mark Rowles of Chappell Music (London), Irwin Schuster of Chappell Music (Nashville), Fraser Mackintosh of Music Deals, John Beecher of Rollercoaster Records, Jonathan Simon of the Really Useful Group, Peter Reichardt of Warner Brothers Music, Peter Dadswell of the Music Publishers Association, Paddy Grafton-Green of the Music Business Lawyers Association, Robert Montgomery of the Mechanical Copyright Protection Society, Howard Balsam of the Harry Fox Agency, and quite literally hundreds more.
+In addition to the hundreds of songwriters profiled, Songwriter Magazine also interviewed many major industry figures such as the impressario Cameron Mackintosh, George Martin of EMI Records, Terry Noon of Noon Music, Fred Foster of Monument Records, John Spalding of Bocu Music, Hal Shaper of Sparta Florida Music, Peter Cornish of ATV Music, Mike Roberts of ATV Music, Jack Clement of Sun Records, Stephen James of Dick James Music, Tony Peters of Acuff Rose Music, Ralph Peer of Peer Music, Eddie Levy of Heath-Levy Music, Roy Tempest of Peer-Southern Music, Tom Vickers of Capitol Records, Mike Fletcher of Shapiro Bernstein Music, Don Kirshner of Aldon Music, Ellis Rich of Supreme Music, Stuart Ongley of Peer Music, Billy Sherrill of Columbia Records, Rick Cardinali of Campbell Connelly Music, David Knight of Southern Music, Mark Rowles of Chappell Music (London), Irwin Schuster of Chappell Music (Nashville), Fraser Mackintosh of Music Deals, John Beecher of Rollercoaster Records, Jonathan Simon of the Really Useful Group, Peter Reichardt of Warner Brothers Music, Peter Dadswell of the Music Publishers Association, Paddy Grafton-Green of the Music Business Lawyers Association, Robert Montgomery of the Mechanical Copyright Protection Society, Howard Balsam of the Harry Fox Agency, and quite literally hundreds more.

 Jim Liddane Jim Liddane Jim Liddane